kubernetes/website/blog/_posts/2018-04-10-migrating-the-kubernetes-blog.md

 author: zcorleissen
 ---

 We recently migrated the Kubernetes blog from the Blogger platform to GitHub.
-With the change in platform comes a change in URL: formerly at http://blog.kubernetes.io, the blog now resides at https://kubernetes.io/blog.
+With the change in platform comes a change in URL: formerly at [http://blog.kubernetes.io](http://blog.kubernetes.io), the blog now resides at [https://kubernetes.io/blog](https://kubernetes.io/blog).

 All existing posts redirect from their former URLs with `<rel=canonical>` tags, preserving SEO values.

-Also, I just _love_ pickles and Jell-O(tm)!

 ### How and why we migrated the blog